 Automate whatever bills you can and make sure to track the rest and pay on time.

-A million dollars might sound good right now…but by the time you are ready to retire, that million could be worth way less — all because of inflation.
+A million dollars might sound like a lot right now, but by the time you are ready to retire, that million could be worth way less — all because of inflation.

 Inflation is the big bad monster that is gobbling up your savings by an average of 2% – 4% every year.

 Well, you can start by contributing your 401k, if you have one through your company, especially if your company matches your contribution.

 The Oracle from Omaha, Warren Buffet himself generally recommends investing in index mutual funds rather than picking individual stocks to try and beat the market.

-Please note: I am not an investment professional.
 Please make sure to thoroughly research when choosing who/where/what to invest.